 - (a) Insurance will be provided for any crop grown using an organic farming practice that meet the requirements for an organic crop on the acreage reporting date if shown in the actuarial documents.
-If an organic practice is not shown in the actuarial documents the non-organic, type and practice will be used. - (b) If insurance is provided for an organic farming practice as specified in section 32(a), only the following acreage will be insured under such practice: - (1) Certified organic acreage; - (2) Transitional acreage being converted to certified organic acreage in accordance with an organic plan; and - (3) Buffer zone acreage. - (c) You must provide the following organic records, as applicable: - (1) By the acreage reporting date, except as allowed by section 32(c)(2), you must have: - For certified organic acreage, a written certification in effect from a certifying agent indicating the name of the entity certified, effective date of certification, certificate number, types of commodities certified, and name and address of the certifying agent (A certificate issued to a tenant may be used to qualify a landlord or other similar arrangement); - (ii) For transitional acreage, a certificate as described in section 32(c)(1), or written documentation from a certifying agent indicating an organic plan is in effect for the acreage; and - (iii) For certified organic and transitional acreage, records from the certifying agent showing the specific location of each field of certified organic, transitional, buffer zone, and acreage not maintained under organic management. - (2) If you do not meet the requirements in section 32(c)(i) or (ii), you must provide documentation that you have requested, in writing, your written certification or organic plan by the acreage reporting date. - (i) Your certificate or plan must be in effect prior to the end of the insurance period. - (ii) Your acreage will remain insured under the practice you reported on the acreage reporting date unless you have a loss.
+If an organic practice is not shown in the actuarial documents the non-organic, type and practice will be used. - (b) If insurance is provided for an organic farming practice as specified in section 32(a), only the following acreage will be insured under such practice: - (1) Certified organic acreage; - (2) Transitional acreage being converted to certified organic acreage in accordance with an organic system plan; and - (3) Buffer zone acreage. - (c) You must provide the following organic records, as applicable: - By the acreage reporting date, except as allowed by section 32(c)(2), you must have: - (i) For certified organic acreage, a written certification in effect directly from a certifying agent indicating the name of the person certified, effective date of certification, certificate number, types of commodities certified, and name and address of the certifying agent (a certificate issued to a tenant may be used to qualify a landlord or other similar arrangement).
+A certificate issued from the National Organic Program's Organic Integrity Database (or successor certificate reporting tool) is acceptable; - (ii) For transitional acreage, an organic system plan documenting the use of practices that would result in certified organic status that includes the record information as described in section 32(c)(1)(i), or written documentation from a certifying agent indicating an organic system plan is in effect for the acreage; and - (iii) For certified organic and transitional acreage, records from the certifying agent showing the specific location of each field of certified organic, transitional, buffer zone, and acreage not maintained under organic management. - (2) If you do not meet the requirements in section 32(c)(1)(i) or (ii), you must provide documentation that you have requested, in writing, your written certification or organic system plan by the acreage reporting date.

+- Your certificate or organic system plan must be in effect prior to the end of the insurance period. - (ii) Your acreage will remain insured under the practice you reported on the acreage reporting date unless you have a loss.
 If you have a loss and do not have a certificate or plan in place at the time the claim is finalized in accordance with the applicable policy provisions, then your acreage will be insured under the practice for which it qualifies. - (d) If any acreage qualifies as certified organic or transitional acreage on the date you report such acreage, and such certification is subsequently revoked or suspended by the certifying agent, or the certifying agent does not consider the acreage as transitional acreage for the remainder of the crop year, that acreage will remain insured under the reported practice for which it qualified at the time the acreage was reported.